-The HCPSS will provide annual professional development to ensure that HCPSS employees increase their awareness of the prevalence, causes, and consequences of bullying, cyberbullying, harassment, or intimidation.
+The HCPSS will provide annual professional development to ensure that HCPSS employees increase their awareness of the prevalence, causes, and consequences of bullying, cyberbullying, harassment, including hate/bias incidents, or intimidation.

-- A. Professional development will include supports for targeted students, prevention education, interventions and supports for students exhibiting bullying, cyberbullying, harassing, or intimidating behavior, as well as procedures for reporting bullying, cyberbullying, harassment, and intimidation. - B. Professional development will include strategies for teachers regarding the development of a safe, supportive, culturally responsive classroom system, integrating social/emotional learning and trauma-informed practices to help all students feel welcomed, included, and connected. - C. Professional development will be provided for all HCPSS employees during the first month of school and within the first month of their start date for new HCPSS employees hired at any time during the school year. - D. School administrators/supervisors will receive ongoing job embedded training opportunities to cover topics such as reporting, investigating, remediating and follow-up with students and families involved in bullying situations. - E. All HCPSS employees and school bus contractors are required to complete professional development provided by the HCPSS on how to respond to students, parents, and employees regarding bullying, cyberbullying, harassment, and intimidation. - F. Professional development will include strategies for increased awareness, the ability to identify and respond to bullying behaviors and identifying students vulnerable to bullying, cyberbullying, harassment, and intimidation. - Bullying data will be analyzed and if trends or patterns emerge as a result of this analysis, additional professional development will be provided to schools to address the identified needs.
+A. Professional development will include supports for targeted students, prevention education, interventions and supports for students exhibiting bullying, cyberbullying, harassing, or intimidating behavior, as well as procedures for reporting bullying, cyberbullying, harassment, including hate/bias incidents, and intimidation.

+- B. Professional development will include strategies for teachers regarding the development of a safe, supportive, culturally responsive classroom system, integrating social/emotional learning and trauma-informed practices to help all students feel welcomed, included, and connected. - C. Professional development will be provided for all HCPSS employees during the first month of school and within the first month of their start date for new HCPSS employees hired at any time during the school year. - D. School administrators/supervisors will receive ongoing job embedded training opportunities to cover topics such as reporting, investigating, remediating and follow-up with students and families involved in bullying situations. - E. All HCPSS employees and school bus contractors are required to complete professional development provided by the HCPSS on how to respond to students, parents, and employees regarding bullying, cyberbullying, harassment, including hate/bias incidents, and intimidation. - F. Professional development will include strategies for increased awareness, the ability to identify and respond to bullying behaviors and identifying students vulnerable to bullying, cyberbullying, harassment, and intimidation. - G. Bullying, cyberbullying, harassment, including hate/bias incidents, and intimidation data will be analyzed and if trends or patterns emerge as a result of this analysis, additional professional development will be provided to schools to address the identified needs.